Scintillation of PSR B1508+55 -- the view from a 10,000-km baseline: IMPLICATIONS

+The main results of this paper are threefold: (i) the curvature of the parabolic arc of $\eta = 0.76\ \mathrm{s}^3$, (ii) the time delay of arrival of the scintillation pattern at the two telescopes of $\Delta t_\mathrm{d} = 45.3$ s and (iii) the low scintillation correlation of $\rho=0.22$ on the long baseline.
+We discuss their implications under the assumptions stated above.

 Figure~\ref{fig:all-vectors} shows the orientation of the GMRT-ARO baseline on MJD57971 and MJD57977 as solid lines, along with the velocity vectors of the Earth's motion rotated to the $uvw$ co-ordinates; only the $u,v$ components are shown with dotted lines.
 The $w$-component is directed upwards and normal to the $uv$ plane.
 The components of the pulsar's velocity in the right ascension and declination directions are computed from the proper motion for the distance $d_\mathrm{psr}$=2.1 kpc \citep{Chatterjee2009}.
-The baselines on the two days are roughly orthogonal to each other by design: recollect that the observations were staggered by 6 hours in LST between the first and the second day.
-One of the only two directly measured quantities is the delay in the arrival time of the scintillation pattern, $\Delta t_d = 45.3$ s.
-The length of the GMRT-ARO baseline on MJD57971 is 9974.3 km, and the apparent scintillation velocity $V^\mathrm{app}_\mathrm{ISS}$ measured along the baseline is 220 $\pm$ 22 km s$^{-1}$ (using (\ref{eqn:V_SCT})).
-The scintillation pattern arrives earlier at the GMRT than at the ARO.

-We now attempt to constrain the distance to the scattering screen seen in common scintillation on the GMRT-ARO baseline.
-The primary obstacle in following an analysis similar to \cite{Brisken2010} and \cite{Simard2019a,Simard2019b} is the lack of confidence in attributing a reliable curvature to the parabola with which the detected phase gradient is likely to align.
-Multiple baseline measurements would have allowed us to proceed along the lines of \cite{Simard2019b}, estimating the screen distance as well as the orientation $\alpha_s$ of the scattering axis.

-A key assumption in the following argument is that $\mathbf{V}_\mathrm{psr}$ makes the dominant contribution to $\mathbf{V}_\mathrm{eff}$, which of course holds only for screens that are not too close to the observer.
-When the contribution from the pulsar's proper motion is comparable to the observer's velocity, the effective velocity is no longer closely aligned with the scattering axis.
-Pulsars with very high proper motion velocities, such as B1508+55, are hence more tolerant to screens close to the observer.